-Benefits of Hiring Outsourcing
+Benefits of Hiring Outsourcing in Nepal

 Finding recruits and managing compliance from your home country can be challenging — outsourcing with Globalization Partners can alleviate many responsibilities.
 Rather than setting up your own subsidiary to contract legal employees, we’ll hire your workers through our entity.
 Expanding on your own could take months or even a year.
 However, our global PEO can help you get started right away.

-We’ll ensure all employees receive legal compensation and benefits and that your business complies with local laws and regulations.
+We’ll ensure all employees receive legal compensation and benefits and that your company complies with local laws and regulations.
 If any problems arise, the risk is on our shoulders as the Employer of Record.
 When you work with us, you can even confirm payroll from our industry-leading software and stay connected to your team no matter where you are.

 Recruiting and hiring can be complicated processes across country borders.
 At Globalization Partners, we’ll give you the support you need by offering quick onboarding and employee management services.
-Get started on your business expansion, focus on what you know best, and allow us to handle the details.
+Get started on your company’s expansion, focus on what you know best, and allow us to handle the details.